-Turbocharge Diffusion Video Generation (Pro)
+Turbocharge Text-to-Video Generation (Pro)

 This tutorial demonstrates how to use the pruna

-1. Loading the Stable Diffusion Video Model
+1. Loading the Wan Text-to-Video Model

 First, load your video generation model.